NielsLeenheer/EscPosEncoder/README.md

 ### Raw

 Add raw printer commands, in case you want to send a command that this library does not support natively.
-For example the following command is to turn of Hanzi character mode.
+For example the following command is to turn of Kanji character mode.

     let result = encoder
         .raw([ 0x1c, 0x2e ])